-1.3.1.11 Inmate transport in NSW
+1.3.1.8 Inmate transport in NSW

-This inspection is currently examining inmate transport in NSW.
-CSNSW is responsible for transporting inmates between correctional centres, court houses, 24-hour court cell complexes, medical facilities, and other approved locations.
-This inspection will examine how CSNSW ensures the humane, safe and secure transport of inmates over short and long distances including: inmate movements, the types of vehicles used, the condition and maintenance of vehicles, the management of inmate property, and the provision of appropriate levels of amenity during transport (i.e. access to food, water, comfort stops, and cleanliness).
+CSNSW is responsible for the transfer and transport of inmates between correctional centres, court houses, 24-hour court cell complexes, medical facilities, and other approved locations.
+This inspection is examining how CSNSW ensures the humane, safe and secure transport of inmates over short and long distances including: inmate movements, the types of vehicles used, the condition and maintenance of vehicles, the management of inmate property, and the provision of appropriate levels of amenity during transport.